DreamOfTheRedChamber/system-design-interviews/Cache.md

 #### Redis cell rate limiter
 * An advanced version of GRCA algorithm
+* References
-* You could find the intuition on https://jameslao.com/post/gcra-rate-limiting/
+    - You could find the intuition on https://jameslao.com/post/gcra-rate-limiting/
+    - It is implemented in Rust because it offers more memory security. https://redislabs.com/blog/redis-cell-rate-limiting-redis-module/

 #### Distributed rate limit
 * If you want to enforce a global rate limit when you are using a cluster of multiple nodes, you must set up a policy to enforce it.